 A more flexible type of fasting or diet is beneficial for curing impotence, as they provide health benefits but do not overstress the body.
-Less stringent fasting also ensures adequate fluid and nutrients intake.
+Less stringent fasting also ensures adequate fluid and nutrient intake.

 Thus, it may be a good idea to practice 8:16 fasting, where a person almost enjoys all kinds of food items for eight hours during the day.
 However, the person avoids eating anything for 16 hours (out of which one spends 6-8 hours sleeping).

 Another way of fasting could be fasting for 12 hours twice a week.
-Or some obese individuals may even consider alternate day fasting.
+Or some obese individuals may even consider alternate-day fasting.

-Fasting for health conditions differs from fasting due to religious or spiritual reasons, in a way that one may make some exceptions.
+Fasting for health conditions differs from fasting due to religious or spiritual reasons in a way that one may make some exceptions.
 So, if a person finds it difficult to fast for 12 hours, one may take some fruits during that period or a bowl of light salad.

 Another good way could be using restrictive diets.
 Restrictive diets are not fasting, but they may help, especially when used along with lifestyle changes.
-Thus, those addicted to fast food, burgers, a high-fat diet may benefit by just switching to a vegetarian diet (7).
+Thus, those addicted to fast food, burgers, and a high-fat diet may benefit by just switching to a vegetarian diet (7).

 When fasting, do not forget to have adequate rest and follow the regime.
-Just remember that men who have a night of ample sleep, go to bed at the same time daily, manage their stress well, are more likely to have morning erections.
+Just remember that men who have a night of ample sleep, go to bed at the same time daily, and manage their stress well, are more likely to have morning erections.
 This happens due to the normalization of the secretion of hormones, including testosterone.

 Taking Additional Steps to Cure Impotence Along With Fasting

-Dieting alone would take a long time to help and may not work in all the cases.
+Dieting alone would take a long time to help and may not work in all cases.
 Non-pharmacological means always work better when combined with other ways.

 Thus, while fasting, one may think about various supplements.
 It is particularly important to pay attention to micronutrient intake (vitamins and minerals).

 When fasting, one may get a better effect from herbal supplements that are known to boost testosterone and sexual desire.
-It happens due to better absorption of various natural compounds.
+It happens due to the better absorption of various natural compounds.
 Fasting may also make the body more sensitive to herbal supplements.